-Bristol Institute of Technology and Robotics Laboratory £21.5m project with £4.5m from the LGF (alongside £4m for University Enterprise Zone)
+Bristol Institute of Technology and Robotics Laboratory a £21.5m project with £4.5m from the LGF (alongside £4m for University Enterprise Zone)

-Scheme description Project completion update
+Project completion update

+Providing essential start-up and grow-on space for technology and knowledge-based businesses in robotics and autonomous systems, bio-sensing and bio-technology, bio-medical and related high tech fields.
 The Bristol Robotics Laboratory and the University Enterprise Zone Innovation and Incubation Centre (BRL UEZ) project was delivered and opened on time in August 2016.

 Bristol and Bath Cultural Destinations Media Bank Centre with £147k from the LGF

 Creation of a media bank to support the work of the Bristol & Bath Cultural Destinations Project, enabling members to deposit and withdraw audio and visual material to create new content for a wide variety of marketing, promotional and presentational purposes.
 These activities will promote the West of England LEP region and provide information to visitors and tourists – both business and leisure.

 Bristol Virtual Reality Lab a £295k project funded from the LGF

 A new facility for the development of skills, content and applications in Virtual Reality (VR) and Augmented Reality (AR) – establishing a new West of England innovation cluster around emerging immersive technologies.